Unifying learning and teaching through a governed, system-led platform

 Two iterations of the unit homepage

-Two iterations of the unit homepage.
-Early exploration with a "Current focus" hero and horizontal week navigation, refined to a three-panel dashboard surfacing forums, contacts, and task status on arrival.
+Left: early exploration with a "Current focus" hero and horizontal week navigation.
+Right: the refined three-panel dashboard surfacing forums, contacts, and a reduced task tracker on arrival.

 The second round was coordinated by the research team across five student sessions with approximately 35 students and seven staff sessions with approximately 50 staff, including Faculty Champions, the SAS team, and the Elevate team.
 Testing confirmed the dashboard and learning journey redesigns were working.
 The task tracker and completion states were received positively.
 Remaining feedback focused on detail-level refinements: collapsible subsections, due date visibility within tasks, and icon adjustments.